Sharing is the key to success! This checklist covers the best sharing strategies and helps your GoFundMe maintain momentum.

 - Potential Promoters: These are people who you feel are less likely to contribute due to extenuating circumstances.
 However, these people can help you promote and share the GoFundMe.

 Even the most active social media users should update their accounts from time to time!
 Now’s the time to update your Facebook, Instagram, Twitter, and even your Linkedin to share your GoFundMe with your network.
 Add your link to your each of your profiles, and write a new status/post to share the exciting news.
 You can even use the “suggested friends” features on these sites as well to add new contacts.
 See: How to Make the Most of Facebook

-Create a Soft Deadline: GoFundMes with a sense of urgency often receive more donations.
+Create a soft deadline: GoFundMes with a sense of urgency often receive more donations.
 Including a soft deadline or end date in your GoFundMe story will encourage supporters to donate sooner, rather than later!

 Challenge yourself to share daily across multiple platforms.
 For example, Monday could be a Facebook share, while Tuesday could be a fun Instagram post!
 This ensures you're not over sharing on one platform.
 See: How to Share on Other Social Media Sites

-Create Urgency with Final Updates: Campaigns don't actually have an end date, so you can continue to raise funds for as long as you'd like.
+It is smart to remind people that you need help now.
+Campaigns don't actually have an end date, so you can continue to raise funds for as long as you'd like.
 However, you can create a soft deadline by making a countdown within your update posts on social media.
 Try posting a "final update" at least two days before the end of your GoFundMe.

 Don’t forget to thank all of your donors for their support!
 Showing appreciation and gratitude for your donor’s support is a key part of fundraising.